USS Sonoma (AT-12)

-USS Sonoma (AT-12) was a fleet tug which had the distinction of serving her country during World War I and World War II.
-For her work as a tugboat in some very dangerous battle areas, she earned five battle stars during World War II.
-She ended her battle career when she was sunk by a crashing Japanese bomber.
+USS Sonoma (AT-12) was a fleet tug operated by the United States Navy during World War I and World War II.
+She earned five battle stars during World War II.
+She ended her career when she was sunk by a crashing Japanese bomber.

 The second U.S. Navy warship to be named Sonoma, the tug's keel was laid down on 7 November 1911, at Camden, New Jersey, by the New York Shipbuilding Co..
 The vessel was launched on 11 May 1912 and commissioned on 6 September 1912.

 Operational history

 World War I operations

 Upon commissioning, Sonoma was assigned to the U.S. Atlantic Fleet as a tender, and she served in that capacity through World War I. In 1919, the tug was transferred to the U.S. Pacific Fleet and, on 17 July 1920, was designated AT-12.
 Sonoma was assigned to Train Squadron 2 of the newly organized Base Force during the winter of 1923 and 1924 and remained with the Base Force through the early years of World War II.